JJsupercoder/Function_Derivative/README.md

 # Function_Derivative
-Find the derivative of a function
+Find the derivative of a function using string and re module